sp94/Peacock.jl/paper/paper.md

 A winding in the Wilson loop spectrum can indicate a non-trivial topological phase [@blanco2020tutorial], with the Chern number given by the winding.

-First, we define the ``k``-path we want to scan along, labelling the high symmetry points using `BrillouinZoneCoordinate`.
+First, we define the $k$-path we want to scan along, labelling the high symmetry points using `BrillouinZoneCoordinate`.
 ```julia
 # The Wilson loops are (by default) along b2, so we define a straight